Andrich And Schick Late Show Keeps Title On Track For Unbeaten Leverkusen

 The Black Forest side were in full control against struggling Gladbach, Michael Gregoritsch, Merlin Roehl and Ritsu Doan all scoring goals.

-Union Berlin held Eintracht Frankfurt to a 0-0 away draw, picking up a valuable point to go nine clear of the relegation spots.
+Union Berlin held Eintracht Frankfurt to a 0-0 draw away, picking up a valuable point to go nine clear of the relegation spots.

 Legal Disclaimer: